 LB conceived, designed and implemented the method, carried out the analyses, designed the database and drafted the manuscript.
 JFD designed and developed the database.
-OG designed the method, participated in the analyses, designed the database and revised the manuscript.
+OG initiated the project, designed the method, participated in the analyses, designed the database and revised the manuscript.
 All authors read and approved the final manuscript.